 In Minnesota, as well as certain other states, associations still need to file a state tax return, and depending on which type of federal return is selected, it dictates which state form is required.
 Minnesota’s tax rate is 9.8% regardless of which form is filed, Mullen noted.

 A word of caution should be taken into consideration when filing as a regular corporation (Form 1120) where there is a net membership income.
 Mullen explained that that excess can be exempt or deferred under the Internal Revenue Rule 70-604, which states that if there are excess assessments over expenses, the excess should either be refunded to the members (not recommended) or applied to the following year’s assessments (recommended).
 The election must be made by the membership and before the tax return is filed.

-According to Mullen, Wisconsin law requires that any audit or review be performed by a CPA who is licensed according to the AICPA requirements.
-The CPA must also be independent of the association and cannot be a member of the association, or employed by the association’s management company, declarant or their affiliates..
+According to Mullen, Minnesota law requires a review to be per- formed by a CPA who is licensed according to the AICPA requirements.
+The CPA must also be independent of the association and cannot be a member of the association, or employed by the association’s declarant or those affiliated with the declarant.

 A review, Mullen noted, is the second highest level of financial statement service that, again, only a CPA can perform.
 It provides limited assurance as to whether the financial statements require any material modification.
 The work performed includes, but is not limited to: analytical procedures such as comparing current year actual revenue and expense balances to the budgeted amounts, comparing current year actual to prior year actual, and analyzing material fluctuations to determine if the explanation is reasonable.
 “We reconcile account balances to the corresponding subsidiary ledger, but we do not look into the detail as this would be an audit procedure,” he said.